Community Engaged Scholars

 Major in Television, Radio and Film; Minor in Philosophy

-Through her efforts and persistence, Alyssa has brought incredible energy and creativity to our audiovisual, photographic and communication projects.
-With her passion for amplifying Latino voices in Syracuse and talent with video editing and photography, she quickly became a key figure at La Casita, forging meaningful connections with community members.
-As Alyssa says, ”In little over a year at La Casita, it has become my consistent outlet; not only to experiment with different creative ideas related to my passion, but also to have a Latin community while I’m away from home.
-That sense of comfort and exploration makes every visit to the center something to look forward to!”
+Through her efforts and persistence, Alyssa brought incredible energy and creativity to our audiovisual, photographic, and communication projects.
+With her passion for amplifying Latino voices in Syracuse and her talent with video editing and photography, she quickly became a key figure at La Casita, forging meaningful connections with community members.
+Reflecting on her experience, Alyssa said, “In little over a year at La Casita, it became my consistent outlet; not only to experiment with different creative ideas related to my passion, but also to have a Latin community while I was away from home.
+That sense of comfort and exploration made every visit to the center something to look forward to!”

 Daijon Richards G’26